gbmhunter/blog/content/programming/languages/c-plus-plus/_index.md

 ## Name Mangling

-Name mangling is a technique used by C++ compilers to distinguish overloaded functions of the same name.
+<p>Name mangling is a technique used by C++ compilers to distinguish overloaded functions of the same name.
 The compiler adds some seemingly unintelligable characters to the end of overloaded functions (these characters are related to the input variables).
-C compilers do not do this as the C standard does not support overloaded functions (even though it looks like it, printf(string, variable1, variable2, ...) is not overloaded!).
-When cross-compiling, this has to be taken into consideration.
+C compilers do not do this as the C standard does not support overloaded functions (even though it looks like it, <code>printf(string, variable1, variable2, ...)</code> is not overloaded!).
+When cross-compiling, this has to be taken into consideration.</p>

-## Compilers
+<h2>Compilers</h2>

-Most embedded C++ compilers use GCC.
-The main competitor to the GCC compiler is Clang, however it is not as common in embedded environments (I have never personally used Clang to compile for an embedded application).
+<p>Most embedded C++ compilers use GCC.
+The main competitor to the GCC compiler is Clang, however it is not as common in embedded environments (I have never personally used Clang to compile for an embedded application).</p>

 See the [Linux Bash Commands For C++ page](/programming/languages/c-plus-plus/linux-bash-commands-for-cpp) for a quickstart C++ guide for Linux.